tekknolagi/tekknolagi.github.com/_posts/2023-07-01-typed-python.md

 Even if the function is typed, you still run into the subclass problem described earlier.
-You also have issues like instance attributes, deleting attrbutes, descriptor shadowing, and so on.
+You also have issues like instance attributes, deleting attributes, descriptor shadowing, and so on.

 ```python
 class C: